rufuspollock/rufuspollock.com/content/post/2017-05-10-thoughts-on-blockchain-in-geneva.md

 [^1]: And yes, that’s a benefit, but if you actually look at transaction fees, they have come down over the last century anyway.
 And I’m not sure it’s actually improved the allocation of capital as much as we would’ve liked.
 Hint-hint, the recession.

 What worries me, and it brings me back to my story today is this: My story is about political action to create new rules.
 Political action requires us to get together collectively and do something.
 It isn’t a tech story.
-Tech is the driver of a world of costless copying, but the way that works out, but the way that wealth gets divided, depends on us getting together politically and creating new rules of the game.
+Tech is the driver of a world of costless copying, but the way that works out, the way that wealth gets divided, depends on us getting together politically and creating new rules of the game.
 There’s no tech part in it really.
 (The only tech part in it is ’hey, trace where money goes a bit more obviously now’).

 And so what worries me about the Blockchain is it's classic techno-solutionsim and **it diverts the energy of the activist, or non activist, community to techno-solutionist pipe-dreams**.
 It makes us lazy -- or allow us to be lazy.
 We’re like ‘oh, yeah, democracy is hard, so we’ll come up with an app for that’.

 Now I’M LAZY, we all are, and I get that.
 But the Blockchain represents this tendency to think we’ve got some technological solution to these social problems and it diverts us.
 The real answers are political and about the rules of the game, and how we build them.
 It’s the rules we create that shape the impact of technology.
 Technology is important only in that it is the driver of one fundamental change: costless copying.
 But we don't need to do anything about that -- it will just go on happening as Moore's law continues playing out.
+What we need to do is be putting in place the rules that make sure those tech-driven changes result in a better, freer, fairer world.